-Why 10 Days is the Perfect Thailand Trip
+Why 10 Days are the Perfect Thailand Trip

-I’ve spent years of my life—literally—in the Kingdom, so it might sound strange for me to so strongly endorse staying just a week and a half in Thailand.
+I’ve spent years of my life in the Kingdom, so it might sound strange to strongly endorse staying just a week and a half in Thailand.

 However, from the perspective of a less committed traveler, a trip of 10 days (or so) really hits the sweet spot.

 Certainly, I wouldn’t recommend spending any less than 10 days exploring this country, especially not if you’re flying in from the US or Europe; it’ll take you at least a few days to overcome your jet lag.

 On the other hand, 10 days are relatively short enough that you’re unlikely to feel worn out or burnt out.
 You’ll spend long enough in each place you visit to start getting to know it, but nowhere near enough to get jaded or bored.